KQM-git/HSRNews/archive/484.md

 ■2024/02/07

 - Fixes an issue in the Trailblazing Mission "Penacony — Whodunit" where, after knocking down the chandelier, there was a chance that players could not proceed further in the mission.
 Trailblazers who have run into this issue can resolve it by re-entering the map "The Reverie (Dreamscape)" and continuing the mission as normal.

+- Fixes an issue where the screen has a chance of being abnormal when viewing other Trailblazers' [Trailblazer Profiles].

+- Fixes an issue where there is a chance that the [Missions] menu might display blank missions after completing the Adventure Mission "Cosmic Star."

+- Fixes an issue where the game's progress becomes abnormal after interacting with a vending machine near the "Goethe Hotel" in the "Administrative District" map.

+- Fixes an issue where some objects in the map have a chance of becoming blurry.

+- Fixes an issue where there was a chance of being unable to continue the Trailblaze Mission "Penacony — The Sound and the Fury" when interacting with the hotel elevator in poor network conditions.

+- Fixes an issue where the screen would abnormally turn white in the map "The Reverie (Reality)" when using certain Android devices.

+- Fixes an issue where, during the Trailblaze Mission "Penacony — Whodunit," players may encounter black screen when performing certain operations to leave and return to the location "The Reverie — Dreamscape."

 ■2024/02/06